675acf91bad034d5383d6e6c 9E9A9709 min -Ocean Breeze

 The Bottom Line

-The cost of dental implants can be costly for some patients.
+The cost of dental implants in Boca Raton can be costly for some patients.
 It all depends on what you take into account.
 If we consider that restorations with implants can last a lifetime, then the price for a life-durable treatment may not seem that much.

 Generally, cheap treatments mean less durability and more treatments in the future, which implies a higher cost in the long run.